zackbatist/open-archaeo/README.md

 - iosa/ kotyle / [BitBucket](https://bitbucket.org/iosa/kotyle) - Kotyle (from the ancient greek κοτύλη, “measure of capacity”, “drinking cup”) is a software program for calculating the capacity of a ceramic vessel
 - Johanna-Mestorf-Academy / sdsbrowser / [GitHub](https://github.com/Johanna-Mestorf-Academy/sdsbrowser) / [Website](http://sds.ufg.uni-kiel.de/) - sdsbrowser is an R Shiny WebApp developed to make the available SDS datasets (following the Systematic and Digital Documentation of Stone Artefacts recording system) more accessible.
 It is designed to give you a quick overview on the spatial and temporal scope of sites previously analysed with SDS and the distribution of artefacts within these sites.
 - Johanna-Mestorf-Academy / sdsanalysis / [GitHub](https://github.com/Johanna-Mestorf-Academy/sdsanalysis) - sdsanalysis is the backbone of the [sdsbrowser](https://github.com/Johanna-Mestorf-Academy/sdsbrowser) webapp, and can be employed to analyse SDS stone artefact data in R
++ ahb108 / rtefact / [GitHub](https://github.com/ahb108/rtefact) - Brings together a range of methods for analysing the time series, shapes and other properties of archaeological artefacts

 ## Literary Analysis & Epigraphy